peterhinch/micropython-tft-gui/README.md

 ######[Jump to Contents](./README.md#contents)

-## 8.5 Class ButtonList: emulate a button with multiple states
+## 8.5 Class ButtonList emulate a button with multiple states

 Drawn using graphics primitives.